jundalisay/fil/content/events/_index.md

 ---
 title: "Events"
-description : "We hold events to promote seafood"
+description : "We hold events to promote real estate"
 ---